FB

 Recessed Bolts

-Retained Head bolts are great when you don’t want to interact with the head, or you want tamper resistance.
-For a carriage bolt (like the one pictured above) you place them in a square hole, then you don’t have to hold the head when tightening the bolt.
+Retained Head bolts are great when you do not want to interact with the head, or you want tamper resistance.
+For a carriage bolt (like the one pictured above) you place them in a square hole, then you do not have to hold the head when tightening the bolt.

 Your choice for “What Bolts” should reflect the need for access, as well as the aesthetic and clearance desire.